YijianZhou/MESS/README.md

 # MESS
 MESS is a matched filter earthquake detector
+(MESS is now integrated into the PAL repository, and no more updates for this one)

 - **MESS Workflow**
 1. **M**atch: calculate CC trace on every station (matched filter)